Relationships

 Luck cycles and yearly luck can light up the spouse palace, partner stars, or peach-blossom signs.

-That's why relationship themes tend to intensify in certain years or seasons of life.
+That is why relationship themes often intensify in certain years or seasons of life.

 How to Get Started